3.1 Arithmetic Operators

 If the two operands belong to different types, the value of the smaller type is promoted automatically to the larger type (known as implicit type-casting).
 The operation is then carried out in the larger type, and evaluated to a value in the larger type.

-• byteshort or char is first promoted to int before comparing with the type of the other operand.
+before comparing with the type of the other operand.

-• The order of promotion is: int → long → float → double.
+int → long → float → double

 For examples,

-1. int/double → double/double → double.
-Hence, 1/2 → 0, 1.0/2.0 → 0.5, 1.0/2 → 0.5, 1/2.0 → 0.5.
+.
+Hence, 1/2 → 0, 1.0/2.0 → 0.5, 1.0/2 → 0.5, 1/2.0 → 0.5

-2. char + float → int + float → float + float → float.
+char + float → int + float → float + float → float

-3. 9 / 5 * 20.1 → (9 / 5) * 20.1 → 1 * 20.1 → 1.0 * 20.1 → 20.1 (You probably don't expect this answer!)
+9 / 5 * 20.1 → (9 / 5) * 20.1 → 1 * 20.1 → 1.0 * 20.1 → 20.1

-4. byte 1 + byte 2 → int 1 + int 2 → int 3 (The result is an int, NOT byte!)
+byte 1 + byte 2 → int 1 + int 2 → int 3

-byte b1 = 1, b2 = 2;
+!)byte b1 = 1, b2 = 2;

 byte b3 = b1 + b2; // Compilation Error: possible loss of precision